MSPH, CIH, CSP

 Doug served as a military officer in the United States Coast Guard for over ten years.
 He provided contingency planning and emergency management for multiple natural disasters and homeland security events, including presidential security details, U.S. Navy Fleet Weeks, and Hurricanes Harvey, Maria, and Irma (all 2017).
 As a Regional Safety and Environmental Health Director, he provided environmental health, safety, emergency response, and industrial hygiene support to 124 Coast Guard facilities and 5,000+ employees across five Gulf coast states.
 During this time, he earned an appreciation for the employee and community hazards associated with shipyards and the maritime cargo industry.
 As an Industrial Hygiene Program Office Manager during the COVID-19 pandemic, he gained extensive experience in training and program development for control of biological hazards like SARS-CoV-2.

-Mr. Fallon is a Certified Industrial Hygienist (CIH) and an active member of the American Industrial Hygiene Association (AIHA).
+Mr. Fallon is a Certified Industrial Hygienist (CIH), a Certified Safety Professional (CSP), and an active member of the American Industrial Hygiene Association (AIHA).

 When not at work, Doug enjoys hiking, canoeing, motorcycling, and exploring the monuments and museums of Washington, DC with his family.